Practice bipartite projections

 9. Return projection statistics

 In this lesson, you’ll use .write() mode to persist algorithm results to your database.
-Module 3 will teach all execution modes in detail—for now, follow the patterns shown in each example.
+This creates new relationships that you can query afterwards.
+Module 3 covers all execution modes in detail—for now, follow the patterns shown.

 cypher